thundermagic/sonarr_netimport/README.md

 * SONARR_IP: IP address where sonarr is listening
 * SONARR_PORT: Port number for sonarr. default is 8989
 * SONARR_API_KEY: API key for sonarr
-* SYNC_INTERVAL: Interval to which to sync tv series from TVBD with sonarr
+* SYNC_INTERVAL: Interval at which to sync tv series from TVBD with sonarr in seconds

 #### Optional.
 These are for email notification
 * EMAIL_ADDRESS: Sender email address